AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/ajo-b2c/module3.4/ex5.md

 On the right-hand side you will see a form where you need to specify the journey name and description.
 Enter the following values:

-- **Name**: `--demoProfileLdap-- - Item back in stock journey`.
+- **Name**: `--aepUserLdap-- - Item back in stock journey`.
 For instance: vangeluw - Item back in stock journey
 - **Description**: This journey sends an SMS when an item is back in stock to visitor who have shown an interest.

 Click **OK**.

 ![Journey Optimizer](./images/bej11.png)

 In the left menu, under **Events**, search for your ldap.
-You'll find the previously created business event `--demoProfileLdap--ItemBackInStock`.
+You'll find the previously created business event `--aepUserLdap--ItemBackInStock`.
 Drag and drop this event onto the canvas as this will be the starting point of the journey.

 ![Journey Optimizer](./images/bej12.png)